tasi788/tasi788/README.md

 🤔 I am a part-time programmer, a hobbyist programmer, a student.

-🌱 Still learning Python, Javasctip, Golang this time.
+🌱 Still learning Python, Javascrtip, Golang this time.

 📫 you can contact me in this [telegram group](https://t.me/hexchat) feel free if you have something want to say.